11 Tips For Cutting Back On Ultra-Processed Foods

 02

 “Pre-bottled sauces – like pasta and stir-fry sauces – tend to be high in sugar, salt and additives.
 Cooking them from scratch will mean you avoid these hidden ingredients.
-Make a big batch and freeze in individual portions for quick and easy future meals.” – Elizabeth
+Make a big batch and freeze it in individual portions for quick and easy future meals.” – Elizabeth

 03

-“If you rely on sweetened protein bars and chocolate-based snacks to get a sweet fix, make your own energy balls with dates, nuts and cocoa powder.
+“If you rely on protein bars and chocolate-based snacks to get a sweet fix, make your own energy balls with dates, nuts and cocoa powder.
 This will give you a sweet hit while providing adequate sources of fibre and nutrients like magnesium, polyphenols and iron.” – Jenna Hope, registered nutritionist

 04